A Lesson to Learn: Marvell Technology Inc. (MRVL)

 Sponsored

-The average price from analysts is $75.12, which is $0.95 above the current price.
-MRVL currently public float of 820.87M and currently shorts hold a 2.08% ratio of that float.
-Today, the average trading volume of MRVL was 5.87M shares.
+The average price from analysts is $77.84, which is -$1.32 below the current price.
+MRVL currently public float of 820.87M and currently shorts hold a 2.07% ratio of that float.
+Today, the average trading volume of MRVL was 5.86M shares.

 MRVL’s Market Performance

-MRVL stocks went down by -0.23% for the week, with a monthly jump of 9.71% and a quarterly performance of 16.31%, while its annual performance rate touched 65.49%.
-The volatility ratio for the week stands at 2.61% while the volatility levels for the past 30 days are set at 2.53% for Marvell Technology Inc..
-The simple moving average for the period of the last 20 days is 2.07% for MRVL stocks with a simple moving average of 30.71% for the last 200 days.
+MRVL stocks went up by 0.59% for the week, with a monthly jump of 9.55% and a quarterly performance of 21.08%, while its annual performance rate touched 66.30%.
+The volatility ratio for the week stands at 3.75% while the volatility levels for the past 30 days are set at 2.80% for Marvell Technology Inc..
+The simple moving average for the period of the last 20 days is 3.78% for MRVL stocks with a simple moving average of 33.75% for the last 200 days.

 Analysts’ Opinion of MRVL